-Should you consider localization for the Korean game market?
+Should you consider Korean game localization or Korean game translation for the Korean gaming market?

 Why does it matter?

 Why is the Korean gaming market important?